 Google Analytics is everyone’s first choice for monitoring data.
 Well, you can’t blame them - the features offered are advanced and can easily be used.

-You can also test different hypotheses by filtering results and comparing the information with a defined time period.
+Additionally, you can test different hypotheses by filtering results and comparing the information with a defined time period.
 A real-time view is also provided so that you can see how many of your users are active.

 - Data analysis and visualization